delgar7/prioritizr/README.md

 ## Introduction

-A simple TODO app built with React, TypeScript, and Tailwind CSS.
+A simple Task app built with React, TypeScript, and Tailwind CSS.
 It serves as a learning project to experiment with different React hooks, TypeScript, React Router, and Tailwind CSS.

 ## Features